snabbco/snabb/README.md

 The Snabb Switch project is founded by [Luke Gorrie](http://lukego.com/) and his company [Snabb](http://www.snabb.co/).
-You are welcome to participate in the community.
+You are welcome to join and help to grow a mutually beneficial community.

 ## License